smartcontractkit/chainlink-sui/documentation/relayer/chainwriter.md

 - Only struct types and vector inner types are fully supported

 **Best Practices:**
-- Always provide `ArgTypes` mapping for parameters marked with `IsGeneric: true`
+- Always provide `GenericType` values for parameters that require generic type resolution
 - Use the standard Sui type format: `package::module::name` for struct types
 - Ensure vector types follow the `vector<inner_type>` format
+- Configuration validation happens at startup, catching type mismatches early
+- No need to provide `ArgTypes` mappings at runtime - all type information is in the configuration

 **NOTE**: The ChainWriter supports both simulation mode for testing and production mode for actual transaction submission, controlled by the `simulate` flag during initialization.